robjhyndman/forecast/cran-comments.md

 ## revdep checks

-All reverse dependencies have been checked and no new errors with current CRAN versions.
+All reverse dependencies have been checked.
+Only one has a new error compared to current CRAN versions, and that is OBL.
+I have informed the maintainer of the issue and suggested a change to resolve the problem.